 Azure Bevington is a coastal ecologist with expertise in coastal wetland and estuarine ecosystem processes including ecogeomorphology and biogeochemistry at a variety of scales.
 She previously worked as a research program manager with a focus on coastal wetland restoration and processes at Louisiana State University, where she also completed her Ph.D. in oceanography and coastal sciences.
 She also holds a M.S. in marine science from the Virginia Institute of Marine Science at The College of William and Mary and a B.S. in marine science from Coastal Carolina University.
 As the Science and Technical Director for TCX, she is responsible for the determination of the ecosystem process rate estimates based on up to date literature values, as well as ecosystem type inventories for landowner participants and program development.

-Program Manager - Kirsten Vernin
+Operations Manager - Kirsten Vernin

 Kirsten Vernin is a master's student at Rice University working towards a degree in environmental analysis with a focus in environmental sustainability.
 She has experience with wildlife, insect, and vegetation surveys in both Texas and New York, as well as in nonprofit management.
 She holds a B.S. in zoology from Texas A&M University.
 Her responsibilities include building and managing the TCX website and database, assisting with initial site evaluations and mapping, creating outreach and educational materials and graphics, and the general administration of the TCX program.